luojunxun/CarNDTerm2Project5MPC/README.md

 		// Fit a 3rd oder polynomial to waypoints auto coeffs = polyfit(x_wp_car, y_wp_car, 3);

+Additionally, the state of the vehicle should be initialized as:

+		state << 0.0, 0.0, 0.0, v, cte, e_psi; //states in vehicle coordinates: x, y, psi, v, cte, e_psi

 * Model Predictive Control with Latency